leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    area_sq_m - type double

+   date - type date

+   waterbody - type string

 3. Using the reshape and add ring tools, modify the polygon to fit where there is water.

 4. Calculate fields

 What is this layer?
 This layer shows where the water is within the valley bottom.
-Free flowing is water that is flowing in the channel unobstructed, ponded is water that is being ponded by some sort of structure, generally a beaver dam, overflow is water that is being structurally forced onto the floodplain.
+Free flowing is water that is flowing in the channel unobstructed, ponded is water that is being ponded by some sort of structure, generally a beaver dam, overflow is water that is being structurally forced onto the floodplain and out of the channel.

 #### Lines of Evidence: